QuantEcon/website/_posts/2019-11-04-anu-predoc.md

 1. Knowledge of Python
 1. Awareness of Open Source development tools.
 1. Some knowledge of web development (CSS,HTML) LaTeX and/or Julia programs
-1. Ability to engage in collaborative project activities, including working as part of a team with excellent communication skills.
+1. Ability to engage in collaborative project activities, and working as part of a team
+1. Excellent communication skills.
 1. A demonstrated understanding of equal opportunity principles and policies and a commitment to their application in a university context